-In January 2013, Governor Quinn signed Erin's Law, a law requiring all public schools to provide "age-appropriate sexual abuse, assault awareness, and prevention education in grades pre-kindergarten through twelve."
+A law requiring all public schools to provide "age-appropriate sexual abuse, assault awareness, and prevention education in grades pre-kindergarten through twelve."
 Channahon School District is proud to partner with Guardian Home Community Services to meet the requirements of this law.
 All CSD students will hear a presentation on Healthy Relationships that is aimed at helping protect children from sexual abuse and/or dating violence.
 The general goals of the presentation include: